verzada/FakeChocDoc/ChocolateyConfigurationManager/Installing-chocolatey-managment-web.md

 **NOTE:** Once installed, when you access the CCM Website you will be prompted to provide a username and password to access the site.
 By default, the username is ```ccmadmin``` and the password is ```123qwe```.
 After you input this, you will be prompted to change the password.

-In order to successfully install the chocolatey-management-web package onto a machine (using all default values), the following steps are required:
+In order to successfully install the chocolatey-management-web package onto a machine (using all default values), the following packages are required:

 ``` powershell
 aspnetcore-runtimepackagestore